 There is no fixed set of qualifications that must be satisfied before a candidate will be considered.
 Rather, the Nominating Committee has the flexibility to consider such factors as it deems appropriate.
-These factors may include education, diversity of experience or background, expertise relevant to Equinix, the interplay of the candidate's experience with that of other members of the Board, and the extent to which the candidate would be a desirable addition to the Board and to any of the committees of the Board.
+In evaluating potential nominees for Board membership, the Nominating Committee considers qualification criteria such as independence, character, ability to exercise sound judgment, demonstrated leadership ability, skills, including financial literacy, educational background, diversity and experience, in the context of the current and anticipated needs of the Board and of the Company as a whole.
 In practice, the Nominating Committee has sought members with experience relevant to our industry and current strategy.
 For example, in 2007 the addition of Mr. Lyons to our Board was the result of a specific search designed to add experience in real estate to our Board as we embarked on a period of major expansion.
+The Nominating Committee understands the importance and value of diversity on the Board and is therefore also committed to seeking out highly qualified women and individuals from minority groups to include in the pool from which Board nominees are chosen